azdavis/millet/docs/keywords.md

 end
 ```

-Signature expressions are often used as
+Signature expressions are often used as:

 - The right-hand side to signature declarations.
 - The interfaces to functors.